-"What's it say?" and "Read the words," are a few questions that I often hear from young students when they pick up a book or crawl into my lap.
+As a reading teacher, I most often get the question, "What's it say?"
 So when I help a child pick out a wordless picture book I can turn the tables and ask, "What do you see?"
 These books are typically given to young children but they can be utilized in creative ways for almost any age, even teenagers.

 Here are some reasons to pick one up: